Malaysia troops kill 13, hunt gunmen after Sabah assault

 At least 40 people have been killed, including eight Malaysian policemen, raising concerns of broader insecurity ahead of elections in Malaysia.

 "The total is 13.
-There could be more," Malaysian Defence Minister Zahid Hamidi told reporters at a media center set up at a palm oil plantation called Felda Sahabat.
+There could be more," Malaysian Defence Minister Zahid Hamidi told reporters at a media centre set up at a palm oil plantation called Felda Sahabat.

 Zahid, who produced what he described as pictures of some of the dead militants, said Malaysian forces had suffered no fresh casualties since the assault was launched on Tuesday.